twitter/bijection/README.md

 ```Bijection.toContainer[Int,String,List[Int],Vector[String]``` returns
 ```Bijection[List[Int], Vector[String]```

-If you see a reversible conversation that is not here and related to types in the standard library of Java or Scala, please contribute!
+If you see a reversible conversion that is not here and related to types in the standard library of Java or Scala, please contribute!

 ## Maven